chochain/ooeforth/README.md

 1. ooeForth is an eForth developed in 100% Java.
 2. The purpose is for education and to help Java developers quickly grasp the core concepts of Forth.
-    + It has only around 110 built-in primitives.
+    + It has a small built-in word set, around 110.
 Much less than most of Forths
-    + No support for Vocabulary, Multi-tasking.
+    + No VOCABULARY, or Multitasking.
+These are the real power of Forth but maybe later.
-    + Minimal meta-programming support.
-Only CREATE..DOES>, and POSTPONE.
+    + Minimal meta-programming stuffs except CREATE..DOES>, and POSTPONE.
+    + Not Object-Oriented.
+But can be extended with as all Forths do.
-3. It utilize Java contains for its core components.
+3. It utilize Java containers for its core components.
     + Dictionary        - ArrayList
     + Data Stack        - Stack
     + Return Stack      - Stack
     + Parameter Fields  - ArrayList
-4. Its default CELL is 32-bit integer but trivial changing to long, float, or double.
+4. Its CELL is 32-bit integer but trivial changing to long, float, or double.

 ## Code Directories
 ooeForth is refactored from Dr. Ting's original one-file app into the following modules.